mykelalvis/FT/Traveller/Adventures/Tripwire.md

 #### MDP 1

-Eventually, the players should discover that [[Gakha]] is on MDP 1 ([[Mongo#MagnetoDynamics Platforms|Platform 1]]).
+Eventually, the players should discover that [[Gakha]] is on MDP1 ([[Mongo#MagnetoDynamics Platforms|Platform 1]]).
 The only way on to the platforms is by authorized passenger and cargo craft.
 There are regular flights from the headquarters to each platform for [[MagnetoDynamics]] employees.

 ![[Trip-354.jpg|200]]